KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 The Opening Reception took place in the Expo Hall.

 Working in infrastructure, I was keen to visit the Red Hat Booth.
-In addition to doing Python, Django, and React development, I am a RHEL Admin and Ansible playbook coder.
+In addition to being a Python, Django, and React developer, I am a RHEL Admin and Ansible playbook developer.

 I chatted with Sam Doran, principal software engineer, Ansible Core Team Member, and Ansible Docs co-author to get some recommended learning resources "straight from the horse's mouth":
 * Red Hat Certified Specialist (RHCS)